LogtalkDotOrg/logtalk3/library/ids/NOTES.md

 `ids`
 =====

-This library generates random identifiers (atoms) given the number of bytes of randomness.
+This library generates random identifiers given the number of bytes of randomness.
 The identifiers are Base64 encoded.
 By default, 20 bytes (160 bits) are used.

 The generation of random identifiers uses the `/dev/urandom` random number generator when available.
 This includes macOS, Linux, *BSD, and other POSIX operating-systems.
 On Windows, a pseudo-random generator is used but randomized using the current wall time.

+Identifiers can be generated as atoms, lists of characters, or lists of character codes.

 See also the `uuid` library.